See who won at the Golden Globe Awards

 By Lisa Respers France, CNN

-A full list of nominees is below.
-Winners will be indicated in bold.
-Follow along for live updates throughout the night.
+A full list of nominees follows below, with the winners indicated in bold.

+If you missed any moments, we got you covered with a look at all of the highlights from the ceremony here.

 TELEVISION